 Why Is My Relaxed Hair Breaking and Shedding and How Can I Stop It?

-Whilst the process of relaxing hair can be tedious, time consuming and in the worst-case scenario, painful, the end results – glossy, shiny, straight, easy to manage hair are enough to make us repeat the process again and again.
+Whilst the process of relaxing hair can be tedious, time consuming and in the worst-case scenario, painful.
+Regardless, the end results – glossy, shiny, straight, easy to manage hair are enough to make us repeat the process again and again.
 Unfortunately, repeating the process of relaxing afro textured hair has the inevitable outcome of hair breakage, hair shedding or hair loss.
 This is because chemical straightening involves the permanent rearrangement of disulfide bonds within the hair shaft which weakens hair strength and elasticity, making it prone to breakage and hair shedding.

 Hair is a collection of protein cells which are held together by three types of hair bonds: disulfide bonds, hydrogen bonds and ionic bonds.
 Hair bonds have a glue-like effect on protein cells, maintaining the shape formed by the hair cuticle, whether that be straight, curly or coily.
 Because relaxing hair involves changing hair shape, the glue-like hair bonds which hold protein cells together, maintaining hair shape and structure must be broken.
 When hair bonds are broken or weakened hair becomes damages, weak and vulnerable to breaking and shedding.